 Ideally positioned just off the A3 in Surbiton, Tolworth Girls' School and Sixth Form (TGS) has undergone a radical physical transformation in recent years.
 Moving from a collection of dated 1930s blocks to a striking, purpose-built campus in 2019, the school now matches its academic reputation with modern facilities.
 It serves a diverse catchment of girls aged 11 to 16, before opening its doors to a co-educational intake in the Sixth Form.

 The headline story here is progress.
-With a Progress 8 score of +0.87 in 2024, the school is not just teaching students; it is propelling them significantly further than their peers nationally.
+With a Progress 8 score of +0.87 in the current GCSE dataset, the school is not just teaching students; it is propelling them significantly further than their peers nationally.
 This figure places TGS in the top tier of schools in England for value-added performance, suggesting that a student of any ability will likely achieve nearly a grade higher here across all subjects than they would elsewhere.

 Sic Luceat Lux (Let your light so shine) runs the school's motto, and the atmosphere reflects a culture of confidence rather than quiet compliance.
 At drop-off, the site buzzes with energy.
 The students, in their distinctive maroon blazers, move through the new building's wide, light-filled corridors with a sense of ownership.
 The 2019 rebuild has eliminated the cramped feel of the old site, replacing it with a campus designed for passive supervision and calm transitions.